NikhilSharma03/Currency-Converter/README.md

-# Currency Converter
+# Currency 💰 Converter

 ## Description

-An online web application to compare currency.
+An online web 💻 application to compare currency 💰.

 - A header section with the logo.
 - Supports over 32 currencies.